MAS-UniGe/MA-STONKSpp/README.md

-## Individual Project for the Symbolic and Distributed AI course taught by Viviana Mascardi, academic year 2024-2025
+## Individual Project for the Symbolic and Distributed AI course, University of Genova, IT
 ## Author: Lorenzo Foschi
+## Teacher: Viviana Mascardi
 ### 05/02/2025

 MASprosumersFoschiReport.pdf: report